Chart Color Schemes

 Infrastructure

-Cairns North has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally
+Cairns North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 48 projects likely affecting the area.
-Notable ones include the Cairns Health and Innovation Centre (CHIC), Cairns Hospital Expansion Project, Esplanade Waterfront Apartment Towers, and Cairns Smart Green Economy Initiative.
-The following list details those most relevant:.
+AreaSearch has identified 49 projects likely to affect the region.
+Notable initiatives include the Cairns Hospital Expansion Project, Esplanade Waterfront Apartment Towers, Cairns Smart Green Economy Initiative, and another Cairns Hospital Expansion project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.